kkredit/confronting-wicked-crypto/reading/ea-technical/rayozzieclear.md

 strong economic and business need for it to exist.
 Software update has exhibited critical vulnerabilities, and there are no vulnerabilities that are more rapidly addressed.

+- After diagramming it
+  - Some things appear inconsistent
+    - Slide 18, shouldn't the DPK be reencrypted before being sent out as a "signature"?
+    - Is the DAK E(VPK,DAK) or E(VPK,Vendor PIN)?
+I get different impressions from different places.
+An additional layer of protection (not sending the DAK directly) seems wise.
+  - I think my model is a charitable representation
+- Possible questions to ask
+  - Is my representation fair?
+  - What sort of response have you gotten from this work?
+  - Has your opinion on this subject changed since this work?

 ```bib
 @misc{ozzie_2018,
   author = {Ozzie, Ray},